jtannas/python-skeleton/docs/source/README.rst

 be used for testing.
 This is my preferred option for simple~ish functions, since it packages everything together and gives examples to the reader.

+Another testing package, tox, is used for checking compatibility with different versions of python.
+The gist of tox is it creates virtual environments for multiple versions of python and tries to install the package in them and to run the unit testing package (ie. pytest).
+It reports back whatever failures it had, so you know if there are any compatibility issues in your project.

 Documentation
 -------------